open-contracting/deploy/docs/use/ssh.rst

    curl --silent --connect-timeout 1 example.open-contracting.org:8255 || true

 You can then use ``ssh`` as usual.
-Once you're connected, the server will close the port but not your connection.
+Once you're connected, the server will close the port, but not your connection.

 .. note::

    Port 8255 returns no data.
-Without ``--connect-timeout 1``, curl would wait forever for a response.
+Without ``--connect-timeout 1``, curl waits forever for a response.

 Static IP: Allow list
 ---------------------